LethalCompanyCommunity/ModdingWiki/docs/dev/intermediate/custom-configs.md

 ```

 ## 2.
-In your main class (usually Plugin.cs), define a 'Config' property that will be initialized when the plugin is loaded.<br>
+In your main class (usually Plugin.cs), define a 'Config' property that will be initialized when the plugin is loaded.
 You should have something similar to the following:

 ```cs